robbert-vdh/yabridge/README.md

   Bitwig will wait patiently for them to finish.
 It would be possible to modify yabridge to work around this limitation of Bitwig, but I'm very hesitant to add hacks to yabridge unless absolutely necessary.
-- Drag-and-drop from plugins to the host does not work.
-This is sadly not yet implemented in Wine, although in theory it would be possible to create a small utility that supports both Wine <-> Wine and X11 <-> X11 drag-and-drop to act as a bridge.

 There are also some VST2.X extension features that have not been implemented yet because I haven't needed them myself.
 Let me know if you need any of these